Skip to main content

 "I mean, Jyathamoshai said I can go to see Mother..."

 "You're not going anywhere."
-Aniruddha suddenly started taking out things from her bundle.
+Aniruddha suddenly started taking things out of her bundle.
 "You don't need to go with uncle, I said I will take you to meet her."
 Bondita got angry at his demeanour.
 She forgot her vow to be grateful to him and stopped him.
-After so many years of a habit of arguing with her Barristra Babu got the better of her.
+After so many years of a habit of arguing with her, Barristra Babu got the better of her.

 "Why won’t I go?"
 Aniruddha stopped and looked at her, suddenly relieved by the tone in Bondita’s voice.
 It had a hint of right towards him, "Why won't I go to my mother with my uncle?"
 Bondita tried to snatch the bundle from his hand in vain.